-The Minnesota Board of Water and Soil Resources' annual appropriation of for CCMI crews' labor government units submit applications for work projects, and often provide matching funds.
+The Minnesota Board of Water and Soil Resources' (BWSR) annual appropriation of \$500,000 in Clean Water Funds pays for CCMI crews' labor costs.
+Local government units submit applications for work projects, and often provide matching funds.
 This year, CCMI crews worked with 35 soil and water conservation districts on 41 projects.

-\$500,000 in Clean Water conservat Funds pays MINNESOTA & IOWA COSts.
-Local we work with - SWCDs and watershed districts - tell us this is work they need to get done but just don't have the staff or funds," said Brian Miller, St. Paul-based AmeriCorps program director.
+"It's been a huge help for water quality in the state because many of the partners we work with - SWCDs and watershed districts - tell us this is work they need to get done but just don't have the staff or funds," said Brian Miller, St. Paul-based AmeriCorps program director.